DIDSR/DomId/docs/index.rst

    :caption: Contents:

-About DomID
+About DomId
 ===============

+The goal of this Python package is to provide a PyTorch-based platform for deep unsupervised clustering and domain identification.

-The Variational Deep Embedding (VaDE) model is trained to learn lower-dimensional representations of images based on a Mixture-of-Gaussians latent space prior distribution while optimizing cluster assignments.
-In this package, examples on multiple dataset has been presented.
+Currently most implemented models are based on the Variational Deep Embedding (VaDE) model, but other types of deep clustering models will be added in the future.
+VaDE is trained to learn lower-dimensional representations of images based on a Mixture-of-Gaussians latent space prior distribution while optimizing cluster assignments.
+Examples on multiple datasets are presented at: :doc:`readme_link`.

 .. toctree::
    :maxdepth: 1